-The United States Attorney's Office for the District of Maryland is headed by United States Attorney Robert K. Hur.
+The United States Attorney's Office for the District of Maryland is headed by Acting United States Attorney Jonathan F. Lenzner.
 The office is comprised of 97 Assistant United States Attorneys and 80 support personnel that includes the Civil, Criminal and Administrative Divisions.

 The Civil Division, based in Baltimore, defends agencies of the United States when sued in court, prosecutes affirmative civil enforcement activities in a variety of fraud matters and collects debts owed to the United States.
 Approximately 14 Civil Division Assistant U.S. Attorneys represent the interests of the United States in litigation involving the United States in federal and state courts in Maryland.
 Civil litigation encompasses many subject matters, including administrative, bankruptcy, civil rights, commercial, constitutional, employment, environmental, fraud, immigration, tax and tort matters.

-The Civil Division is supervised by Assistant U.S. Attorney Allen Loucks with assistance from his deputies Assistant U.S. Attorneys Thomas Corcoran and Neil White.
+The Civil Division is supervised by Assistant U.S. Attorney Thomas Corcoran with assistance from his deputy Assistant U.S. Attorney Neil White.
 They can be reached at 410-209-4800.

 The Criminal Division includes 61 prosecutors in the Northern Division in Baltimore and 23 prosecutors in the Southern Division in Greenbelt.
 In the fiscal year 2012, the District of Maryland collected $10,889,306 in criminal debts owed to the U.S. government and to federal crime victims, including restitution, criminal fines and felony assessments.
-Assistant U.S. Attorney Robert Harding supervises the Criminal Division and he can be reached at 410-209-4800.
-Deputy Criminal Chief Michael Hanlon can be reached at 410-209-4800 and Deputy Criminal Chief Kristi O'Malley can be reached at 301-344-4433.
+Assistant U.S. Attorney Michael Hanlon supervises the Criminal Division and he can be reached at 410-209-4800.
+Deputy Criminal Chief Clinton Fuchs can be reached at 410-209-4800.

 The Criminal Division in Baltimore is divided into five sections: